Around the Corner & in Your Backyard

 If you have a problem, it often is not the card printer!
 For the ID system alone, the issue may be a cable, camera, printer ribbon, cards, or even the database connection, among others.
 What if the cards are not operating correctly in a certain campus system?
 Is it the cards, the reader, the software or the database at fault?
 You need a local card management solutions expert to visit and help diagnose where the problem lies.
 The local technician can help with testing cards, confirming database connectivity and many other possible issues, but an independent set of eyes can help you reduce potential finger-pointing from various component vendors.

-The “raison d’etre” of the regional dealer is to support their local customers, as a glimpse into their office shows shelves full of card printers, software, ribbons, plastic cards, replacement parts and more.
+The “raison d’etre” of the local dealer is to support their local customers, as a glimpse into their office shows shelves full of card printers, software, ribbons, plastic cards, replacement parts and more.
 Decades of experience working with customers to define their needs, present solutions, and support their implementation and integration is the backbone of every ISG member.

 The ISG is Here to Serve You

 The ISG, formed in 1982, is a network of 31 regional credential management solution providers that cover the USA and Canada.
 Combined, these members employee about 200 field service technicians, which are manufacturer trained and certified, and follow the ISG Service Certification program that includes ongoing continuing education.
 They also have the benefit of open sharing within the ISG network, which allows them to find solutions to problems beyond suggestions provided by manufacturers.

 We value all customers, both large and small, instead of catering to only large ones, so you don’t need to have four or more ID systems to get premium support.
 We strive to maintain ID systems for as long as the customer wants to keep them in use, and we do not force upgrades as whenever a manufacturer discontinues a product.
 Not only are our solutions well supported, but they are kept in peak condition by assuring that firmware, drivers, field updates and software are kept current.